 We reviewed the updates from the Head of Group Tax and reports from the external auditors.
+This included updates on the recently enacted UAE Corporate Tax and BEPS Pillar 2 and the implications for the Group.
 We considered the appropriateness of tax provisions in relation to the updates and reports received and concluded that the treatment adopted was fair and reasonable.